Henry Paulson: Personal life

-He met his wife, Wendy Judge, a Wellesley College graduate, during his senior year.
-The couple have two adult children, sports-team owner Henry Merritt Paulson III, more commonly known as Merritt Paulson, and journalist Amanda Paulson, also a graduate of Dartmouth.
+He met his wife, Wendy (née Judge), a Wellesley College graduate, during his senior year.

+The couple has two adult children, sports-team owner Henry Merritt Paulson III, more commonly known as Merritt Paulson, and journalist Amanda Paulson, also a graduate of Dartmouth.
 The Paulsons became grandparents in June 2007.

-They maintain homes in both Chicago and Barrington Hills (a suburb of Chicago).
-In 2016, his wife expressed the importance of Christian Science teaching in their lives.
+They maintain homes in both Chicago and Barrington Hills, a suburb of Chicago.
+In 2016, Wendy Paulson expressed the importance of Christian Science teaching in their lives.

 In media

 Paulson was portrayed by William Hurt in the 2011 HBO film Too Big to Fail and by James Cromwell in the 2009 BBC film The Last Days of Lehman Brothers.

-In the documentary film Inside Job, Paulson is cited as one of the persons responsible for the economic meltdown of 2008 and named in Time as one of the "25 People to Blame for the Financial Crisis".
+In the 2010 documentary film Inside Job, Paulson is cited as one of the persons responsible for the economic meltdown of 2008 and named in Time as one of the "25 People to Blame for the Financial Crisis".

 In September 2013, Bloomberg Businessweek released the documentary film Hank: Five Years From the Brink, directed by Oscar-nominated Joe Berlinger and distributed by Netflix.

 Paulson is featured in the 2018 HBO documentary Panic: The Untold Story of the Financial Crisis.